Skip to main content

 Impact of Signing Fixed-term Contracts for Continuous Work

-• Continuous work mandates a non-fixed term contract.
+• Continuous work generally requires a non-fixed term contract.

 • Employers violating this may face fines of NT$20,000 to NT$300,000 under Article 79 of the Act.